MissKome/Testify-Automation-School/README.md

 # ci-cd-testify
-Test Reposistory for CI CD course
+Test Repository for CI-CD course

 # Table of Contents